Paul King (director)

-Paul Thomas King (born 29 July 1978) is an English screenwriter and director.
-He works in television, film and theatre, and specialises in comedy.
-He directed all 20 episodes of the BBC surreal comedy series The Mighty Boosh (2004–2007), and in 2005 he earned a British Academy Television Award nomination for Best New Director.
+Paul Thomas King (born 29 July 1978) is an English writer, director and producer.
+He works in television, film and theatre.
+He directed all 20 episodes of the surreal BBC Three comedy series The Mighty Boosh (2004–2007), and in 2005 he earned a British Academy Television Award nomination for Best New Director.

-His work on the family comedy films Paddington (2014) and its 2017 sequel both earned him British Academy Film Award nominations for Best British Film and Best Adapted Screenplay.
-In 2023, he directed and co-wrote Wonka, a film which serves as a backstory to the literary character Willy Wonka and explores his early days as a chocolatier.
+His work on the family comedy films Paddington (2014) and Paddington 2 (2017) both earned him British Academy Film Award nominations for Best British Film and Best Adapted Screenplay.
+He later directed and co-wrote Wonka (2023), a film which serves as a backstory to the literary character Willy Wonka and explores his early days as a chocolatier.

 Career

 King graduated from St Catharine's College, Cambridge with first-class honours in English in 1999.
 While at Cambridge he met Richard Ayoade, Matthew Holness and Alice Lowe, and went on to direct them at the Edinburgh Festival in "Garth Marenghi's FrightKnight" (nominated for the Perrier Award in 2000), and "Netherhead" (Perrier Award winner 2001).
 King worked as associate director on the subsequent TV transfer, Garth Marenghi's Darkplace, a six-part series for Channel 4.
 In 2002, King garnered another Perrier Award nomination for directing Noel Fielding's Edinburgh Festival show, "Voodoo Hedgehog".

 King is also the director of BBC's The Mighty Boosh.
 He has directed all three series (earning a BAFTA nomination as Best New Director in 2005), as well as their live tour shows in 2006 and 2008.
 King was originally brought in after the director of the pilot, Steve Bendelack, was unavailable to direct the first series.
 He also directed Matt Lucas and David Walliams' 2011 airport mockumentary Come Fly With Me.

 Bunny and the Bull, which King wrote and directed, was released in 2009.
 The film stars Simon Farnaby and Edward Hogg, with cameos from Noel Fielding, Richard Ayoade and Julian Barratt.

 King's follow-up feature was the book-to-screen adaptation Paddington (2014), which he directed and co-wrote with Hamish McColl.
 The film was a critical and commercial success, earning King nominations for both the BAFTA Award for Best Adapted Screenplay and the BAFTA Award for Best British Film (shared with the film's producer David Heyman).